contao/docs/docs/dev/reference/services.md

         // The root page for the given domain (and optional language)
         $rootPageForHost = $this->pageFinder->findRootPageForHostAndLanguage('example.com');

-        // The current request's page, if applicable
+        // The current request's page, if applicable (Contao 5.4+)
         $currentPage = $this->pageFinder->getCurrentPage();

         // …